A Comprehensive Guide to Microsoft SharePoint

 There are several ways that SharePoint can help strengthen a large organization or small to mid-sized business.
 Below are some of the top benefits of SharePoint:

 • Data management: Tracking data can be arduous if stored improperly.
-Fortunately, SharePoint users can track data without the need to open individual documents to find what they’re looking for.
+Fortunately, SharePoint users can track data without opening individual documents to find what they’re looking for.

 • Compliance and security: As previously mentioned, SharePoint adheres to many regulatory requirements.
-This includes those standards set for the healthcare, financial, and legal fields.
+This includes those standards for healthcare, financial, and legal.
 For instance, users can set storage and auditing policies that automatically take effect when business records expire.
 This helps industries remain compliant in an organized and efficient way.

 • Content Management System: Investing in SharePoint as an intranet CMS helps content managers free up time through ready-made templates.
 No more creating content from scratch.
 With SharePoint, content can be created and submitted for review in seconds.
 Even better, users can schedule content to be posted later if desired.
 Third-party solutions can improve content management further through better audience targeting in SharePoint to avoid information overload.